hn/zennio-firmware/README.md

 First guess is that the `Keys` and `Sigs` sections contain 4 times 256 byte keys and checksums to decode and check the following sections.
 Some simple tests have shown that it is probably not XOR obfuscation as one might initially expect.
+From the file `/usr/local/etc/update.cfg` one could possibly deduce that public key cryptography is in use (`ZenPublic.pem`, `Z41Public.pem`, `Z41SecretKey`, ...).
 This needs further analysis.

 ## Misc